kukuu/rapid-prototyping-injector/README.md

-# Rapid Prototyping Injector - RPI
+# Rapid Prototyping Injector: RPI

 Integration B2C and B2B SaaS Platforms for rapid prototyping and building PoCs.
 A useful tool for Technology Consultants working with multiple Clients to derive requirements, goals, vision and growth for the business.